RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/antennas.md

 For a short-wire monopole antenna, 85mm of copper wire will work; our tests used standard 20 gauge stranded wire from our shop spools.

 REMINDER: the wire leading to the antenna is also an antenna, ensure it is either too short or more likely too long to resonate at 915MHz.
-If it is around 8cm in length, THIS IS VERY BAD as it will resonate!
+If the antenna is near 8cm in length, it will reasonate, causing a lot of noise, possibly disabling the connection entirely.

 Linx makes a 915MHz monopole as well; https://linxtechnologies.com/wp/product/pw-series-antennas/ along with other manufacturers.